KABOSScodes/apm_projects/chapters/ChapterNotes.md

 r = \frac{n \sum x y - (\sum x)(\sum y)}
 {\sqrt{\left[ n \sum x^2 - (\sum x)^2 \right] \left[ n \sum y^2 - (\sum y)^2 \right]}}\]
 $$

+#### Spearman's rank correlation

+In some cases, such as with biological activity of drugs, it may be sufficient, or even better, for a model to simply rank new samples.
+Spearman's rank correlation can be used in for this purpose.

+> The rank correlation takes the ranks of the observed outcome values (as opposed to their actual numbers) and evaluates how close these are to ranks of the model predictions.
+To calculate this value, the ranks of the observed and predicted outcomes are obtained and the correlation coefficient between these ranks is calculated.

+### Variance-Bias Trade-off

+Under the assumption that data points are statistically independent with a theoretical mean of zero and a constant variance of $\sigma^2$, the following applies:

+$$
+E[MSE] = \sigma^2 + (Model Bias)^2 + Model Variance
+$$

+- E: The expected value
+- $\sigma^2$: Irreducible noise.
+Cannot be eliminated through modeling
+- $(Model Bias)^2$: How close the model can get to the true relationship between predictors and outcome.
+- $Model Variance$: Vulnerability towards small pertubations in the data.

+Highly correlated predictors can lead to collinearity issues.
+Bias of a model can be increased to reduce variance as a way to mitigate this issue.
+This is the variance-bias trade-off.